-Therefore there are two ways to obtain the Nulla Osta for a civil marriage in Italy but only the first one will be accepted by the majority of the Italian town halls:
+There are two ways to obtain the Nulla Osta for a civil marriage in Italy but only the first one will be accepted by the majority of the Italian town halls:

 1. The first one (suggested) to obtain the Nulla Osta is to request it in your Consulate or Embassy in Italy.

 As your legal counsel in Italy, we can faster this process since we have a long experience with civil and court weddings of foreigners in Italy.

 You may need to send us some documents issued by your local authority, and your Nulla Osta will be ready soon in Italy.

 Once we have the null osta, we will go to the competent Prefettura to legalize the signature of your Consul, unless specific Convention that exempt from legalization are applicable to your specific case.

 2. The second route (rarely accepted by town halls in Italy) is going through the public administration of your country of origin.

-The local clerks in your country of origin will provide you a document of free marital status or certificate of no impediments to the marriage that states that there are no impediments to your wedding in according to the laws of your country.
+The local clerks in your country of origin will provide you a document of free marital status or certificate of no impediments to the marriage that states that there are no impediments to your wedding according to the laws of your country of origin.